 It is often also no longer in the hands of the mother to “decide” the time of delivering her baby.
 Unlike a wild animal, the human mother may be forced to give birth when the doctor tells her it is the “correct” time, even though, as it has been shown, his calculations can be wrong by several days or even weeks.
 Artificially induced delivery is considered more practical than natural delivery and is also more convenient to fit the doctor’s schedule.
 But induced birth causes nearly three times as much pain to the mother than natural birth does.
 To deal with the pain she is given strong painkillers, all with side strong effects.
 It is a lesser-known fact that many of these mothers and newly born babies end up in intensive care units.

-Over half of all Caesarean operations have serious complications.
-The mortality rate for mothers who have a Caesarean is twenty six times higher than among mothers who give birth naturally.
-Since 75-80 percent of them is performed unnecessarily due to excessive use of the new electronic monitoring devices, a change of policy could drastically reduce mortality rates among Caesarean mothers.
+Over half of all Cesarean operations have serious complications.
+The mortality rate for mothers who have a Cesarean is twenty six times higher than among mothers who give birth naturally.
+Since 75-80 percent of them are performed unnecessarily due to excessive use of the new electronic monitoring devices, a change of policy could drastically reduce mortality rates among Cesarean mothers.

 Fewer Surgeons and Medical Interventions-- Fewer Deaths